grayresearch/CX/spec/README.md

-This document comprises draft proposed specifications for hardware-software and hardware-hardware interfaces, formats, and metadata, enabling independent, efficient, and robust composition of diverse custom instruction set extensions, hardware custom function units, and software libraries.
+This document comprises draft proposed specifications for hardware-software and hardware-hardware interfaces, formats, and metadata, enabling independent, efficient, and robust composition of diverse composable custom instruction set extensions, composable extension units hardware, and composable extension libraries software.

 It is a work in progress.
 We request your feedback.

-At present this is not a work product of a RISC-V International Working Group, Technical Committee, or subcommittee.
+At present this is not a work product of a RISC-V International SIG, Task Group, or subcommittee.
 Rather we share this work in the hope that it may motivate and inform two hypothetical RISC-V International Task Groups:
 1) ISA: CX-ISA TG: Composable Extensions (-Zicx); and
 2) non-ISA: CXU-LI TG: Composable Extension Unit Logic Interface.